felixarntz/wp-psr-cache/README.md

 ### Example

 The following example uses the `symfony/cache` library, so you have to require it in your `composer.json`.
+It then uses that library's Memcached implementation as persistent cache and its array storage as non-persistent cache.

 ```php
 <?php